Getting Ahead in the Gig Economy with Your MBA

 Tip #4: Research Your Niche

 It is essential that you become an expert in a specialized area.
 Assess where your best-fit clientele are posting jobs and the rates they offer.
 Assess whether their project fits with your specialized knowledge/status as a subject matter expert.
-Spring Arbor University’s online MBA allows you to focus on one of several concentration areas such as: strategic leadership, healthcare administration, human resource development, organizational consulting and management.
+Spring Arbor University’s online MBA allows you to focus on one of several concentration areas such as: executive leadership, healthcare administration, human resource development, organizational consulting and management.

 Tip #5: Learning How to Give and Receive “No”